RB-PRO/couterMO/README.md

 # couterMO
-Parser of court cases of Moscow region in all 53 courts!
+Parser of court cases of the Moscow region in all 53 courts!

 ## installation
 ```golang